Editor’s note: This blog post was last updated on by

 “Champagne Bay is truly one of the most beautiful beaches in the world – don’t miss it!”

 We hope this shore day showcase has inspired you to head ashore on your upcoming cruise and take in all the wonders on offer.
-Click to browse our complete collection of cruises and discover individual shore excursions, or call our team now on 1300 948 844.
+Browse our complete collection of cruises and discover individual shore excursions or call our experienced cruise team now on 1300 857 345.